top of page

 • Present it with clarity and impact

-Every project above shows initiative, technical ability, and independent thinking qualities selective universities prioritize.
+Every project above shows initiative, technical ability, and independent thinking qualities that selective universities prioritize.

 How to Get Started (Simple Framework)

-Here’s the exact 4-step workflow top students follow:
+Here’s the exact 4-step workflow that top students follow:

 1. Pick a problem, not a topic